Everything you need to known about the languages supported by highest-rated voice assistants on the market.

-Far from being limited to the Amazon Alexa, Google Home, and Apple HomePod (and Siri), modern AI voice assistants are now working their way into everything from cars to fridges to watches.
+Modern virtual assistants are now working their way into everything from cars to fridges to watches.
+Think Amazon’s Alexa, Google Assistant, and Apple’s Siri.

 And as the market expands at an incredible rate, a race is developing between software giants.
 Every one of these giants is determined to become the default voice assistant for smart devices all over the world.

 To a large extent, the winner will be determined by the outcome of the ongoing battle for ownership of the smart speaker space.

 In other words, these centralized hubs act as expansion points for the “smart home,” and they integrate more easily with devices that run the same voice control AI.

 The fight for a higher smart speaker market share is as intense as ever, and the big companies are going the extra mile to woo you to their side.

 Here now is what you need to know when comparing language support among voice assistants.